 We also have a Matrix Stair-Stepper machine which provides aerobic exercise.
 Exercising regularly on a stair-stepper machine can develop cardiovascular fitness, enhance lower-body muscles and burn calories.

-We also have 3 Spinner® Bikes in the gym
+We also have 3 Spinning® Bikes in the gym.

 The TRX System, also known as Total Resistance eXercises, refers to a specialized form of suspension training that utilizes equipment developed by former U.S. Navy SEAL Randy Hetrick.

 TRX is a form of suspension training that uses body weight exercises to develop strength, balance, flexibility and core stability simultaneously.
 It requires the use of the TRX Suspension Trainer, a performance training tool that leverages gravity and the user’s body weight to complete the exercises.

 TRX's designers claim that it draws on research from the military, pro sports, and academic institutions along with experience gathered from the TRX team, who work with thousands of athletes, coaches, trainers, first responders, subject matter experts, professors, and service members in all branches.

 Plyometrics, also known as jump training or plyos, are exercises in which muscles exert maximum force in short intervals of time, with the goal of increasing power (speed-strength).